parcuri/derekkedziora.com/_pages/open-redesign.md

 ## In Progress

-- Add the *Now* page to the main RSS feed.
-Keep the /now URL always pointing to the latest update without having to manually change previous now updates.

-## To Do

 - Cull low quality content
 - Organize remaining content into more usable categories

+## To Do

 - Add *English Learning* into single RSS feed with the blog posts
 - Update Portfolio page
 - Redo site navigation: header nav, subtitles, footer and homepage